 In an effort to support the infusion of Foundational Knowledge across the curriculum, ARPDC consultants along with Tłı̨chǫ Dene Author, Storyteller, Educator Richard Van Camp collaborated on this project.

 A series of eight videos with Richard Van Camp and two local Indigenous Consultants.
-(Videos are 1 – 7 minutes in length)
+(Videos are 1 – 7 minutes in length).
+See the collection below.

 Google Slide Decks

 Three slide decks that can be used and/or modified for professional learning sessions with school staff.
 Available at three grade levels:

 A series of 7 book talks with Shelby Laframboise-Helgeson.
 See the collection below.